 UNSW is committed to providing an environment that is free from racial discrimination, harassment and vilification.

-Our goal is to continue to build a safe and inclusive community that actively embraces and supports the rich perspectives that cultural, linguistic, and religious diversity bring to student and staff life at UNSW.
+UNSW is committed to building a safe and inclusive community that actively encourages and supports the rich perspectives that cultural, linguistic, and religious diversity bring to teaching, learning, and research.

-Signed: Professor Eileen Baldry, DVC EDI & Professor Attlia Brungs, President & Vice Chancellor, UNSW
+Signed: Professor Bruce Watson, DVC EDI & Professor Attlia Brungs, President & Vice Chancellor, UNSW

 For more information, see the Equity Diversity & Inclusion Policy.